 Orlando Wetlands Park

 The Orlando Wetlands Park is a man-made wetland designed to provide advanced treatment for reclaimed water from the City of Orlando and other local cities.
-The Park is 1650 acres in size and located in Christmas, Florida.
-Visitors may enjoy primitive and passive activities at the Park including:
+The park is 1650 acres in size and located in Christmas, Florida.
+You can visit the Wetlands to enjoy primitive and passive activities, including:

 - Wildlife viewing

 - Guided Tours

 Free Tram Tours

 Our volunteer program runs tram cart tours for groups of less than 10 people on Fridays, Saturdays and Sundays from 9 a.m. - 3 p.m.
 Sundays run from September – May only.

 These tours are first-come, first-served only.
 We do not accept reservations for tours on weekends (Fridays – Sundays).

 Tram cart tours pick-up and drop-off at the Education Center, directly west of the main parking lot.
 Weekend tram cart tours are free, donations welcomed.